webtoknow/fx-trading-app/Week_05/Exercise/README.md

 We can observe:

 - the component is declared through *@Component* adnotation
-- the form, its fields and validations for them are specified in the class
+- the form, its fields and validations are specified in the class
 - in *onSubmit* function, if the form is valid, we use *authenticationService.login* to send the username and password to the server.
-If the request is successful, we will be redirected to *Dashboard* page or the previos accessed page where we did not have access.
+If the request is successful, we will be redirected to *Dashboard* page or the previous accessed page where we did not have access initially (*returnUrl*).
 Else, we will display an error message.

 ## Exercise 4 - Simulate the backend server to check login and register